Teaching English Language Learners: 2026 Strategies Guide

-Before diving into classroom strategies, it helps to understand the theories that explain how people learn a new language.
-Second Language Acquisition (SLA) theory isn’t just academic; it’s the “why” behind the most effective practices for teaching English language learners.
+Before jumping into classroom strategies, it helps to understand the theories that explain how people learn a new language.
+Second Language Acquisition (SLA) theory isn't just academic.
+It's the "why" behind the most effective practices for teaching English language learners.

-- Comprehensible Input (Krashen): This is the big one.
-Linguist Stephen Krashen proposed that students acquire language when they receive “comprehensible input”, or language that is just slightly beyond their current level (he called this “i+1”).
-The key is that they can understand the message using context, visuals, and prior knowledge.
-This idea is why just talking at students in complex English doesn’t work; the input must be understandable.
+- Comprehensible Input (Krashen): Linguist Stephen Krashen proposed that students acquire language when they receive "comprehensible input," language just slightly beyond their current level (he called this "i+1").
+The key is that learners can understand the message using context, visuals, and prior knowledge.
+Simply talking at students in complex English doesn't work.
+The input must be understandable.

 - Comprehensible Output (Swain): Merrill Swain observed that students also need to produce language (speak or write).
-The act of trying to express an idea forces them to notice gaps in their knowledge (“Wait, how do I say that?”) and pay closer attention to grammar and vocabulary.
+Trying to express an idea forces learners to notice gaps in their knowledge ("Wait, how do I say that?") and pay closer attention to grammar and vocabulary.

-- Sociocultural Theory (Vygotsky): This theory emphasizes that learning is social.
+- Sociocultural Theory (Vygotsky): Learning is social.
 Students learn language through meaningful collaboration with teachers and peers.
 Scaffolding, or providing temporary support, allows learners to achieve more than they could on their own.

 These theories collectively tell us that effective language learning happens in an environment rich with understandable messages, frequent interaction, opportunities for students to talk and write, and strong social support.